pbrito/myClojure/README.md

 ### links

- -[modern-cljs](https://github.com/magomimmo/modern-cljs)Modern ClojureScript (modern-cljs) is a series of tutorials that guide you in creating and running ClojureScript (CLJS) projects.
+ -[modern-cljs](https://github.com/magomimmo/modern-cljs) - Modern ClojureScript (modern-cljs) is a series of tutorials that guide you in creating and running ClojureScript (CLJS) projects.

 ### videos